 For a case surrounding payday loans, court proceedings will be straightforward.
-Small-claims court, where your hearing would be held, isn’t like criminal trials seen in TV crime shows.
+Small-claims court, where your hearing would be held, isn’t like the courtroom scenes in TV shows.

-You and your lender will tell your sides and present evidence, often without legal representation, and the judge will make a ruling.
+You and your lender will each tell your side and present evidence, often without legal representation, and the judge will make a ruling.